Curated Winter Trails for Every Dog in Antrim County: A Guide to Safe, Seasonal Adventures

 📍 Location: North Street Trailhead (at the end of N. Main St/North Street, near the wastewater treatment plant), Central Lake, MI 49622.
 Look for the pathway kiosk.

-❄️ Winter Specifics: This is a gravel/crushed limestone pathway.
-The village does not routinely plow it, but due to its popularity for walking, snowshoeing, and fat-tire biking, it often becomes well-packed and walkable shortly after a snowfall.
+❄️ Winter Specifics: The village does not routinely plow it, but due to its popularity for walking, snowshoeing, and fat-tire biking, it often becomes well-packed and walkable shortly after a snowfall.
 The parking area is small and may not be cleared.

 🐕🦺 For the High-Energy Athlete: The Boundless Spirit